mothur/mothur.github.io/_wiki/cluster.classic.md

 ### precision

-Perhaps the most commonly asked question is why the cluster.classic command produces data for both the \"unique\" and \"0.00\" lines.
+Perhaps the most commonly asked question is why the cluster.classic command produces data for both the "unique" and "0.00" lines.
-Aren\'t they the same?
-No. The \"unique\" line represents data for the situation where all of the sequences in an OTU are identical; the
-\"0.00\" line represents data for the situation where all of the sequences in an OTU have pairwise distances less than 0.0049.
+Aren't they the same?
+No. The "unique" line represents data for the situation where all of the sequences in an OTU are identical; the "0.00" line represents data for the situation where all of the sequences in an OTU have pairwise distances less than 0.0049.
 We made the decision that because there is error in everything, we should round these distances as well and not apply a hard cutoff at 0.01, 0.02, etc.